 Friday Afternoon Lab Crawl

 University of Louisville researchers are opening their labs for us on Friday afternoon after the poster session.
-Visit some of the labs for a couple hours before you proceed down to the Speed School of Engineering for a reception & play time in the new MakerSpace
+Visit and tour some labs for a couple hours before you proceed down to the Speed School of Engineering for a reception & play time in the new MakerSpace.

-The Micro/Nano Technology Center (MNTC) at the University of Louisville comprises three primary facilities:
+The Micro/Nano Technology Center (MNTC) comprises three primary facilities:

 The MNTC serves University of Louisville researchers, academic collaborators, and industry partners, providing access to cutting-edge tools and expertise in micro- and nanofabrication.
 Its services are utilized regionally, nationally, and internationally.